Aman’s Never-Ending Dream Of Becoming A Coder Finally Came True- This Is How

 After finishing 10th, he moved to Kota to prepare for major entrance exams like IIT JEE.
 There, he developed a taste for web design and computer programming, but due to an unfortunate accident, he was unable to focus on his studies but still managed to get 80% in his board exams.
 He says, “Kota was the perfect combination of good and bad experiences – you remember the good and continue to learn from the bad today.”

 After not making the cut for IIT JEE, he decided not to give up his passion for Computer Science and applied to Delhi University for a BSc course, but due to a better ranking in the joint entrance exams, he deduced that it would be better to do BTech in Computer Science rather than BSc.
 Following this instinct, he moved to the Bengal College of Engineering and Technology.

 Aman had always been fascinated by Computer Science- the idea of improving and inventing new aspects of computer programming piqued his curiosity.
 Being part of the technological revolution had been his wish since he learned about computers.
 But his struggles did not stop even after admission to a good university with the desired course.

-He soon realised that there was a general lack of skill development in the traditional education system.
-During campus placement, he took up a coveted business development job to further explore his skillset but soon got bored from it.
+He soon realized that there was a general lack of skill development in the traditional education system.
+During campus placement, he took up a coveted business development job to further explore his skillset but soon got bored with it.